-- Lavenda & Schultz chapter 6, “How Do We Know about the Human Past?”
-(163-192) in Anthropology: What Does it Mean to be Human?
+- Lavenda and Schultz, “How Do We Know about the Human Past?” in Anthropology: What Does it Mean to be Human?

-- Compare this article with the box in Lavenda & Schultz pp.153-155, “Women’s Art in the Upper Paleolithic?” by Catherine Hodge McCoid and LeRoy D. McDermott.
+- “Women’s Art in the Upper Paleolithic?” by Catherine Hodge McCoid and LeRoy D. McDermott.

 What do we learn about “Man the Hunter” from “New Women of the Ice Age”?